vnsny-bia/VisitContactTrace/README.md

 ## Exit/Reload data <a name="exitapp"></a>

-In the top right-hand corner of the application (the small down arrow icon), you'll find a drop down menu that contains options for exiting the application or reloading the screen to upload a new dataset.
+In the top right-hand corner of the application (the small down arrow icon), you'll find a drop-down menu that contains options for exiting the application or reloading the screen to upload a new dataset.
 It is best to exit the application by clicking on "Exit" in this window because this correctly closes the VisitContactTrace application from the R session.

 # Other Useful R Functions/Objects (for experienced R users) <a name="advancedR"></a>